 - Craigslist (craigslist.com) – cheap and local, but will drive applicants

-Once you’ve received applications and sorted through your resumes, it’s time to start screening your candidates.
-This step is critical because it’s where you determine who you’re going to invest a lot of time and effort into during the interviewing process.
+Once you’ve received applications and sorted through your resumes, it’s time to start screening for your specific positions.
+This step is critical in the strategy because it’s where you determine who you’re going to invest more time and effort into during the interviewing process.

 There are really three ways to go here:

-Many debate the effectiveness of phone screens, but they are pretty standard in the hiring process.
-If you decide to do phone screens, the key to making them effective is 1) consistency and 2) the questions you ask.
-Make sure you’re asking all of the candidates the exact same revealing interview questions and come up with a worksheet so you can easily evaluate and compare them.
+Many debate the effectiveness of phone screens, but they are pretty standard in the traditional hiring process.
+If you decide to use phone screens, the key to making them effective is ensuring they’re consistent and dependent upon the questions you ask.
+Once again, a standardized process is critical here.
+Ask candidates the exact same revealing interview questions and have a pre-made scoring or evaluation worksheet ready to assess and compare across all candidates.

-The challenge with phone screens is that it’s a big investment of time for not a whole lot of insight.
-Therefore, it’s critical that you are efficient with your time.
+The challenge with phone screens is that it’s a big investment of time for minimal insight.
+Therefore, it’s critical you’re using your time efficiently.

-Look into scheduling tools which will allow you to easily book times with candidates.
-These tools will let you send a scheduler link to a candidate and they can select a time from your calendar based on your availability.
-No more back and forth:
+Look into scheduling tools designed specifically for recruiters that allow job seekers to easily book an interview on your schedule.
+These tools send a scheduler link to candidates so they can select a time from your calendar based on your availability.
+The below tools take away the time-consuming annoyance of back-and-forth email scheduling chains:

 - Spark Hire’s Interview Scheduling Software